 - Procurement: entitlements, renewal terms, termination rights.

-- Product/Engineering: runtime permissions and integration contracts.
+- Product and engineering: runtime permissions and integration contracts.

 Areas of conflict